Zhao Min

 Zhao Min (趙敏), birth name Minmin Temür (敏敏特穆爾), formally Commanderial Princess Shaomin (紹敏郡主), is one of the two female lead characters in the wuxia novel The Heaven Sword and Dragon Saber by Jin Yong.
 Jin Yong describes her appearance as "naturally elegant, with a bright countenance".

+Name and origins

+In Mongolian, Temür (特穆爾) is not a surname; it is a variation of the more commonly spelled given name Timur (鐵木爾).
+Though some women have used it, Temür is typically a male name.
+Mongolian surnames or tribal names typically do not appear in personal names.
+Historically, the actual surname of the Prince of Ruyang is Khorchi (豁里氏).
+Jin Yong may have mistaken Temür as a surname because Köke Temür and Chaghan Temür, Zhao’s fictional brother and father, happened to have Temür in their given names.
+In the first edition of the novel, Zhao's Chinese name is Zhao Ming (趙明).

+Historically, Köke Temür was the nephew and adopted son of Chaghan Temür, likely because the latter had no biological son.
+Köke Temür had a younger sister, known as Lady Wang, who was a concubine of Zhu Shuang, son of the first Ming emperor Zhu Yuanzhang.
+It is unclear if Lady Wang was Köke Temür's biological sister or Chaghan Temür's daughter.

 Fictional character biography

 Zhao Min is a Mongol princess of the Yuan dynasty.
 Her elder brother is Köke Temür.
 Her father, Chaghan Temür, the Prince of Ruyang, has been appointed by the emperor to eliminate the Ming Cult, a martial arts school seeking to overthrow the Yuan dynasty, and bring the Han Chinese wulin (martial artists' community) under the control of the Yuan government.

 Zhao Min helps her father with his mission by stirring up conflict between the Ming Cult and the various martial arts schools in the wulin.
 Under her command, she has several martial artists serving as mercenaries in Chaghan Temür's army, including the Xuanming Elders, Huogong Toutuo's apprentices, and the "Divine Arrow Eight Heroes".
 She makes her first appearance in the novel by using the Ten Fragrances Tendon-Weakening Powder to poison martial artists from the six major "orthodox" schools and capture them and imprison them in Wan'an Monastery in the Yuan capital, Dadu.
 The powder does not kill, but it renders the victim unable to use his/her inner energy.
 As the six schools have recently made peace with the Ming Cult, Zhao Min intends to lure Zhang Wuji, the cult's new leader, into a trap and capture him.
 However, Zhang Wuji sees through her ruse and avoids being caught.